 - Fill your diet with omega-3 fatty acids and protein.

 - Introduce fermented foods in your diet for healthy probiotics!

-- Making teas from phytoestrogenic and can help balance estrogen and therefore help manage vaginal dryness and herbsother menopause symptoms.
+- Making teas from phytoestrogenic and adaptogenic herbs can help balance estrogen and therefore help manage vaginal dryness and other menopause symptoms.

 The bottom line is simple: always hydrate.
 Drink at least eight glasses of water each day to promote lubrication.
 It actually lessens your need for natural lubricants, because water can help you from the inside!

 You know, exercise not only makes your muscles strong and your body healthy.
 It promotes better hormonal production too.
 It also provides proper support to your vagina!
 When you move around during a workout, you keep your blood flowing throughout your body, and that includes your vaginal area.
 As a result, it can enhance proper lubrication.